javascript-tutorial/en.javascript.info/9-regular-expressions/07-regexp-escaping/article.md

 As we've seen, a backslash `pattern:\` is used to denote character classes, e.g. `pattern:\d`.
 So it's a special character in regexps (just like in regular strings).

-There are other special characters as well, that have special meaning in a regexp.
+There are other special characters as well, that have special meaning in a regexp, such as `pattern:[ ] { } ( ) \ ^ $ . | ? * +`.
 They are used to do more powerful searches.
-Here's a full list of them: `pattern:[ \ ^ $ . | ? * + ( )`.

-Don't try to remember the list -- soon we'll deal with each of them separately and you'll know them by heart automatically.
+Don't try to remember the list -- soon we'll deal with each of them, and you'll know them by heart automatically.

 ## Escaping